michael-haney/lrthw_exercises/Chapter_9/Readme.md

 >Rubocop complaints

 Rubocop complained about the use of three double quotes on lines 9 and 14.
 Rubocop prefers single quotes and wanted me to combine the lines, however Rubocop also complained about the use of three single quotes.
-I fixed this by using one pair of double quotes.
+I fixed this with using one pair of double quotes.